 Every student’s educational portfolio will be individually tailored and executed utilizing a continuous multidisciplinary approach implemented by highly trained staff and therapists.
 At Mountaineer's School of Autism, we will provide a comprehensive program based on each student’s unique individual needs and determine the educational format, daily routine and interventions implemented so as to maximize educational goals.
 We believe that recognizing and promoting each child’s strengths will build self confidence and allow our students to flourish academically and socially.
 The various principles applied in the classroom will provide each family with a wide array of choices to meet the individual needs which will be beneficial to each student.

 The primary purpose and focus of MSA is to recognize the unique characteristics of our students and apply a curriculum specifically designed to meet their individual needs in order to effectuate standards of academic excellence.
-The small teacher to student ratio, together with educators having the expertise in (DIR/Floortime) training, will serve to best address each student’s strengths and weaknesses.
+The small teacher to student ratio, together with educators and support staff having expertise in Applied Behavior Analysis (ABA) who will serve to best address each student’s strengths and weaknesses.
 Instruction will be delivered through one-to-one instruction, small groups, and within the community.

 Vestibular Dysfunction addresses a problem with the Vestibular System, which is in charge of coordinating movement and balance based on the position of our heads in space.
 We "play" every day activities such as wheelbarrow walk, log rolling, piggy-back rides, and jumping on the trampoline.